Click on the tabs below to view local, international and international non-governmental peacebuilding organisations working in Yemen.

 Mapping of local organisations

 Insight on Conflict has mapped a significant number of local peacebuilding organisations in Yemen, working across the country on a wide range of issues.
-The mapping has been completed by Ahmed Al-Yemeni, our Local Correspondent.
+The mapping has been completed by our Local Peacebuilding Expert in Yemen.

 However, because of the recent full-scale military operations in the country, and the continuing likelihood of serious armed violence, there is a clear risk to publishing information on local peacebuilding organisations.
 We have no wish to endanger such groups by providing information on their work for the benefit of those who would use violence against them.
 As such, we have decided not make this information publicly available.